masurp/VU_CADC/tutorials/R_tidy_transforming-and-summarizing.md

 data
 ```

-**Exercise 1:** How could we create a subset that contains only female
+**Exercise 1:** How would you create a subset that contains only female
 participants?

 ``` r